-Heat 1 tbsp of oil to a large cast-iron skillet over medium heat.
+Heat 1 tablespoon of oil to a large cast-iron skillet over medium heat.
 Add jackfruit and sauté until lightly brown, stirring frequently.

 Stir in browned jackfruit and spices to the soup pot, stirring until spices have coated the jackfruit and onion/pepper mixture.

 Pour in vegetable broth, tomatoes, corn, and black beans.
 Bring to boil.
 Once boiling, reduce heat to low.
 Cover with a lid and simmer for 20 minutes.